top of page

 Once you start working on my book, can I keep making changes?

 No, please do NOT do that.
-That’s how versioning errors occur.
-And if you make a change to something that I’ve already edited, I’ll have to go back in and change the text and possibly reedit it, which is time-consuming.
+That’s how versioning and continuity errors occur.
+And if you change something that I’ve already edited, I’ll have to go back in and change the text and possibly reedit it, which is time-consuming.
 So, please, just don’t.
 Once you hand over the manuscript, spend your time researching how you’ll market and promote your book.

 bottom of page